truenas/documentation/content/SCALEUIReference/Credentials/LocalGroupsScreens.md

 ## Groups Screen

-The **Credentials > Local Groups** screen displays a list of groups configured on the screen.
+The **Credentials > Groups** screen displays a list of groups configured on the screen.
 By default, built-in groups are hidden until you make them visible.

-{{< trueimage src="/images/SCALE/Credentials/GroupsListedSCALE.png" alt="Local Groups Screen" id="Local Groups Screen" >}}
+{{< trueimage src="/images/SCALE/Credentials/GroupsListedSCALE.png" alt="Groups Screen" id="Groups Screen" >}}

 To see built-in groups, click the **Show Built-In Groups** toggle.
 The toggle turns blue and all built-in groups display.
 Click the **Show Built-In Groups** toggle again to show only non-built-in groups on the system.

-The **Credentials > Local Groups** screen displays the **No groups** screen if no groups other than built-in groups are configured on the system.
+The **Credentials > Groups** screen displays the **No groups** screen if no groups other than built-in groups are configured on the system.

 **Add** opens the **[Add Group](#add-group-screen)** configuration screen.